Hello and Welcome!

 Need a reminder on boolean operators?
 Take a look at this video for some reminders on how to use AND, OR, NOT in your search!

-Before you being diving into the databases, take some time to do some brainstorming or mind mapping!
+Before diving into the databases, take some time to brainstorm or mind-map!
 It's helpful to get some keywords flowing!
-Try and avoid long stings or full sentences here as well; you'll thank yourself later!
+Avoid long stings or full sentences here as well; you'll thank yourself later!

 What are they?